Value lists are used when you want to create dropdown menus in forms.

 4. Value lists are exclusive to one space only.
 When you have one or more value lists in a space they will be presented like in the picture below.
 You are free to edit or remove lists using the buttons to the right.

-NOTE: If the list is used, a warning message will be issued you will not be able to delete the value list unless you've freed up its connections.
+Note: If the list is used, a warning message will be issued and you will not be able to delete the value list unless you have freed up its connections.

 When to use Value lists

 Value lists are mainly used in forms, where they show up as searchable single select drop-down lists or a multi-select boxes.
 Value lists help you steer what data input end users can submit and can be used for instance to steer gateways in your processes.
 Value lists are also a key component when creating role-mappers which allows you to steer what user(s) or group(s) of users should be able to perform different tasks in a process application based on data in the Instance.

 Note: Only the 100 first values will be displayed in the scroll list in a form.
 In order to access any other potential values a search will have to be performed according to the description above.
 An exact match will get highly scored.
 However, the last written word, even if it is only a couple of characters, will get the highest score in a search.